ChengcaiShen/CMHDPy/README.md

 # CMHDPy
-The collection of python routines for solving MHD equations in solar corona environments.
+Corona MHD Python (CMHDPy) routines is a collection, which solve MHD equations in solar corona environments.